hashicorp/design-system/website/docs/components/app-footer/partials/code/how-to-use.md

 ### Basic invocation with recommended content

 The `AppFooter` contains only a copyright by default.
-The provided `LegalLinks` child component is recommended for inclusion on HashiCorp Cloud application footers.
+The provided `LegalLinks` child component is recommended for inclusion in application footers for our cloud products such as HCP and TFC.

 ```handlebars
 <Hds::AppFooter as |AF|>